HoratiuMip/HoratiuMip/README.md

 > ![warc-thumb-2](https://github.com/user-attachments/assets/8427430b-c346-4615-a8f0-297e7836227a)

 ## BarrunCUDA [ `( )\/( )` ]
 The "How does it hold together?" makeshift joystick controller, with only one question yet to be answered: "Does it feel better or worse than it looks?".
 Try not to drop the chonky battery on your toes.
 Detailed [here](https://github.com/HoratiuMip/Ad-astra.Made.Not-said/tree/main/Devices/BarrunCUDA).
+Quick demo [here](https://www.youtube.com/shorts/fO5yGtDo8sk).
 > ![barruncuda](https://github.com/user-attachments/assets/79515772-ae1a-42ba-9aaa-e2ba130bdc1f)

 Pull out the tester if ain't got no gas in it.
 It's not a bomb, I swear... or is it?
 Detailed [here](https://github.com/HoratiuMip/Ad-astra.Made.Not-said/tree/main/IXN/Ruptures/BarrunCUDA-tester).